mirrorer/afl/experimental/experiments_readme.txt

                           corpus generated using simple image parsing
                           binaries & afl-fuzz.

+  - clang_asm_normalize - a script that makes it easy to instrument hand-written assembly, provided that you have clang.

   - crash_triage        - a very rudimentary example of how to annotate crashes with additional gdb metadata.